hashicorp/terraform-provider-google/website/docs/r/storage_default_object_access_control.html.markdown

 #
 # ----------------------------------------------------------------------------
 layout: "google"
-page_title: "Google: google_storage_object_access_control"
+page_title: "Google: google_storage_default_object_access_control"
-sidebar_current: "docs-google-storage-object-access-control"
+sidebar_current: "docs-google-storage-default-object-access-control"
 description: |-
-  The ObjectAccessControls resources represent the Access Control Lists (ACLs) for objects within Google Cloud Storage.
+  The DefaultObjectAccessControls resources represent the Access Control Lists (ACLs) applied to a new object within a Google Cloud Storage bucket when no ACL was provided for that object.
 ---

-# google\_storage\_object\_access\_control
+# google\_storage\_default\_object\_access\_control

-The ObjectAccessControls resources represent the Access Control Lists (ACLs) for objects within Google Cloud Storage.
-ACLs let you specify who has access to your data and to what extent.
+The DefaultObjectAccessControls resources represent the Access Control Lists (ACLs) applied to a new object within a Google Cloud Storage bucket when no ACL was provided for that object.
+ACLs let you specify who has access to your bucket contents and to what extent.

 There are two roles that can be assigned to an entity: